 This is better illustrated with an example.
 Take for instance our website that has two page types

 Our site looks mostly the same across both templates with just the main content in the middle changing.
 The header,

 footer and navigation will remain the same and we don't want to replicate this work across more than one spot.
 The

-$Layout function allows us to define the child template area which wil be replaced with the relevant Layout template.
+$Layout template variable allows us to define the child template area which wil be replaced with the relevant Layout template.

 In order to declare the priority for this search, themes can be declared in a cascading fashion in order to determine resolution priority.
 This search is based on the following three configuration values:

 SilverStripe\View\SSViewer.themes- The list of all themes in order of priority (highest first).
 This includes the default set via

 $defaultas a theme set.
 This config is normally set by the web developer.

 - Note: In the admin panel (aka the CMS aka the backend),

 SilverStripe\Admin\LeftAndMain.admin_themesis used instead.
 It explicitly does not include front-end themes.